shalevwiden/blurbifysite/README.md

 the Blurb is saved to ones device.

 I also need to add a scaling bar for the entire blurb so that I dont have to resize, for Instagram, X, YouTube all that stuff

+Now I have to code up a way to upload files to google cloud very efficiently.

+### Overall Site Plan:

+Heres the plan for the site:

+- keep templates largely static
+- thats cause I want Millions of users on them, everyday.
+- Then build out a real Blurbify site.
+Where users can come on and create templates.
+And simply see other users templates.

+### Flask Plan:

+- sign up form with email and main username and main name.

+User comes on without setting any data like colors or pfp and is greeted with a single default blurbify template.
+User will also have a "page" which details all of their templates.

+Each template will have the Blurb preview, and a little description about what it is.

+Then user can set their profile picture on actual Blurbify, and a bio.
+Very limited social networking features, but there WILL be accounts.
+Which I think is cool.
+The templates will be in boxes, and the main template will have that nice gradient that goes around the pfp also on the Template.

+Not by college probs, but lowkey it kinda is just gonna be for college students.
+Why?
+Cause I'm going to Blurbify the entire course catalog of many schools, and put it on Degreeview.

+Then allow users to create 5 more templates.
+These templates will have the green, yellow, orangish, blue gradients.

+I wanna build a form that me as the Dev can use to create a ton of templates.
+That same form will be slightly repurposed and use by USERS to create new templates.